 The pros make plumbing look so easy, so it’s no wonder lots of homeowners think it’ll be easy for them, too.
 But keep in mind that professional plumbers always have the right tools for the job.
 Using ordinary wrenches or slip joint pliers on fittings that require internal pipe wrenches can break a pipe and leave its threads in the wall.
-If you don’t want to invest in more tools, call in a plumber to handle the problem.
+If you don’t want to invest in more tools, call a plumber to handle the problem.

-Plumber’s tape is a simple thread sealant and lubricating material; white and pink tape are used for fittings that carry water, and yellow is for gas line connections.
-It’s not uncommon for many DIYers to mistakenly wrapping the tape in a counterclockwise direction around threads, which causes it to unwind from the threads as you tighten the fitting.
+Plumber’s tape is a simple thread sealant and lubricating material; white and pink tape is used for fittings that carry water, and yellow is for gas line connections.
+It’s not uncommon for many DIYers to mistakenly wrap the tape in a counterclockwise direction around threads, which causes it to unwind from the threads as you tighten the fitting.
 Wind plumber’s tape clockwise three times around the threads, and make sure the last one faces left as you screw a pipe into its fitting.

 Using Chemical Drain Cleaner

 Store-bought drain cleaners offer quick, easy fixes for many clogs, but they shouldn’t be used regularly, as they can damage your home’s pipes.
 Persistent and stubborn clogs should be handled with a hand auger, drain snake, or natural drain cleaners like salt, vinegar, or baking soda mixed with water.

 A handy DIYer can safely make many minor plumbing repairs.
 In other cases, though — like when you have multiple drain clogs or a backed-up sewer system — a professional plumber can quickly and efficiently make the required repair.
 Having a pro repair your plumbing problem can also extend the effective life span of many plumbing system components in your home.